codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-configuration.md

 Until the suer sign in to Codefresh is

 1. From the sidebar, select **Users**.
-  The Users page displays two default users, the `codefresh-system` user and the `AdminCF` user you used to sign in.
+  The Users page displays the `codefresh-system` user and the `AdminCF` user.
 1. From the account's context menu, select **Invite user into account**.
 1. Enter the user's email address and click **Add**.
   The Users list displays the user you invited.